Bathing

 Foldable Dog Pool / Tub

 Great for large dogs that don’t fit comfortably in a tub.
 Also useful for muddy rinses.
+Super fun for a hot day spending time with the family and your pets.
+We had loads of fun with all of the puppies!

 View on Amazon →